 Beards have become very hot in recent years, and if you’ve seen a particularly majestic one you may have been working on your own for some time.
-Although not shaving sounds pretty simple on paper, growing a great beard isn’t quite so straightforward.
+This also means that a variety of beard grooming kits have become very popular Although not shaving sounds pretty simple on paper, growing a great beard isn’t quite so straightforward.
 If your beard’s making you look more like a crazy hermit than a rugged sailor, here are a few ways to tame a naturally wild beard.

 If you’ve ever got a whiffle and then tried to get back to your regular hair, you’ll know that there’s a week or two where you have the shorn, fuzzy head of a soldier, and there isn’t much you can do about it other than let your hair do its thing, and grow long enough for it to fall into place under its own weight.
 Just like the hair on your head, the hair on your face can go through transitional periods.
 If your beard is seeming patchy or scraggly in certain areas, then it may be worth just taking a backseat and seeing if the issues work themselves out.
 Yes, this isn’t the most reliable way to get your beard back on track, it’s certainly the easiest and works for some men.